ISO 45003 and the need for psychological health and safety

 ISO 45003 is a new standard that aims to provide better support around the issue of psychological health and safety in the workplace.
 2020 was a year in which many people and organisations felt under pressure to cope with the stresses of working life.
 This has shown the need for a formal structure around managing mental and psychological health in the workplace.

 People are the foundation of any organization: without your workers, nothing gets done.
 Without your partners in the supply chain, things grind to a halt.
 Without your clients, there is simply no business.
 The COVID-19 pandemic has forced organizations to reprioritise a human-centered approach.

-The pandemic has strengthened the need for ISO 45003 and a human-centered approach
+The pandemic has strengthened the need for ISO 45003 and a human-centred approach

 Indeed, being ‘human’ is perhaps one of the biggest benefits that the pandemic has brought us.
 For those of us who have been working from home – our bosses have met our kids, cats, dogs and in turn, we have seen our boss’s range of rock t-shirts (who knew?!), as well as meeting their kids, cats, dogs.
 This recognition, that we are all human and have lives outside of work, has done a lot to create a more human-centered culture.

 There has also been a greater degree of collaboration, particularly for those organizations where home working is not an option and the thoughts, views, and concerns of workers are sought (and given) in a way that traditional consultation and participation mechanisms may have failed to achieve.